 We are publishing this Non-Financial Performance Statement entirely voluntarily to provide transparency into how we approach CSR.
-We have compiled this report in accordance with existing French and European regulations on non-financial reporting.
+We have prepared this report in accordance with existing French and European regulations on non-financial reporting.

-Our commitment to CSR is based on our Corporate Social Responsibility Charter, which the management team signed in 2012.
+Our commitment to CSR is based on our Corporate Social Responsibility Charter, which our management team signed in 2012.
 This charter is firmly rooted in our values as a company, and we share it with all of our stakeholders.
-At SAGESS, we naturally spearheaded our CSR initiative by following in the footsteps of our main shareholders (Total Marketing France, Siplec, Esso SAF, SCA Pétrole et Dérivés, Carfuel, BP, etc.) and in a way that aligns with the goals of our socially focused activities.
+At SAGESS, we naturally spearheaded our CSR initiative by following in the footsteps of our main shareholders (TotalEnergies Marketing France, Siplec, Esso SAF, SCA Pétrole et Dérivés, Carfuel, BP, etc.) and in a way that aligns with our business goals.

-After the United Nations General Assembly adopted its 17 Sustainable Development Goals (SDGs), SAGESS found ways to help achieve five of them. twelve of our CSR KPIs are now related to these five SDGs.
+After the United Nations General Assembly adopted its 17 Sustainable Development Goals (SDGs), we identified ways to help achieve five of them.
+Twelve of our CSR KPIs are now related to these five SDGs.